 Copper is known to have a great connecting power.
 It can easily combine with other metals to form an alloy such as bronze; a combination of tin and copper.

 Copper easily transfers warmth and electricity, which makes it a powerful metal that directs energy, both electrical and physical.
 Esoterics believes it to be great for directing Magickal energy to acts as an aide in the body’s healing process.
 They also attribute many of the same wonderful healing qualities to crystals and minerals that contain copper traces.

-Esoterics believe that it is the super conductor in facilitating the transfer of energies and uses it in creating crystal wands and other means of transferring the energy of crystals.
-It is often used in tandem with lucky gemstones and a preferred metal for making witching wands.
+Copper is the super conductor, used in facilitating the transfer of energies and is often used in creating crystal wands and other means of transferring the energy of crystals.
+It is used in tandem with lucky gemstones and a preferred metal for making witching wands.
 It is common in rituals involving love, but it is also powerful when it comes to money.
-It is often considered a good luck metal: bits of copper, when placed in the kitchen will attract money.
+It is often considered a good luck metal and for attracting money.

 A word of caution: Copper when can cause Copperiedus poisoning.
 Copper in the body has been linked to liver cirrhosis and Alzheimer’s disease.
 Elixirs using copper should be created using indirect methods only.
 A mask should be worn when cutting copper or sharpening copper tools.
 It is safe to handle, but you should wash your hands afterwards.